This annual list of the best acai bowl franchises was posted on October 1, 2022.

 On the menu are 9 signature acai bowls, 9 smoothies, and 6 signature toasts.
 Customers can also take the build-your-own bowl option, starting with selecting one of the 5 bases, one of the 2 granola options, three of the 7 fruit options, and two of the 13 topping options.
 Most locations offer gluten-free, soy-free, and dairy-free options.

-Founded by Brooke Gagliano in Freehold, New Jersey in 2016 and franchising since 2017, there are now 34 locations (no change from the previously reported total), of which none are company-owned and all are located in the US.
+Founded by Brooke Gagliano in Freehold, New Jersey in 2016 and franchising since 2017, there are now 38 locations (up from the previously reported total of 34), of which one is company-owned and all are located in the US.

 An Important Note About Our Methodology